SinisterSpatula/RetroflagGpiGuides/data/kernel/readme.md

 [Back to Index](https://sinisterspatula.github.io/RetroflagGpiGuides/)

 > Update: spoke too soon.
 Okay the offline version seems to be the best way for this. :(  Sorry guys.
+Hold off until I have that version available.

 # Pi Zero boot logo Kernel v4.14.114 Pack (Wifi Version)